Arkansas Lakes and Rivers

 The fishing waters of The Natural State are numerous and diverse.
 Six major river systems - the Arkansas, Mississippi, White, St. Frances, Ouachita, and Red - can be found in the state.
 Hundreds of streams provide thousands of miles of Arkansas fishing opportunities.
 Arkansas also contains thousands of impoundments, hundreds of which are public waters and natural lakes.
 Come cast a line in some of the best fishing lakes, rivers and streams around.

 Arkansas offers some of the best fishing lakes in the South, and they’re among the state's most prized possessions.
-Constantly fed by cold-flowing springs and creeks, the mountain fishing lakes are among the cleanest in the world.
+Constantly fed by cold-flowing springs and creeks, the mountain fishing and boating lakes are among the cleanest in the world.
 Scuba divers and underwater photographers marvel at the water clarity of Arkansas lakes, while fishermen are happy with the trophy-sized lunkers they hook in the same waters.
 The Ozarks offer Bull Shoals, Greers Ferry, Norfork, Beaver, Dardanelle and other smaller lakes.
 The Ouachita Mountains boast DeGray, Greeson, Hamilton, Catherine, Nimrod and Ouachita lakes.
 Among the best fishing lakes in South Arkansas are Lake Millwood, White Oak, Chicot (the state's largest ox-bow cutoff from the Mississippi).
 Lake Columbia is a trophy bass lake managed by the Arkansas Game and Fish Commission.
 Corps of Engineers dams on the White, Ouachita, Little Missouri, Caddo and Cossatot Rivers have produced almost a dozen large lakes known for their bass, crappie, bream and catfish.

 Back to Top